Charles Addams: Personal life

-Addams met first wife Barbara Jean Day in late 1942.
-While she purportedly resembled his cartoon character Morticia Addams, the marriage ended eight years later after Addams declined to have children (she later married New Yorker colleague John Hersey, author of the book Hiroshima).
+Addams met first wife Barbara Jean Day in late 1942, who purportedly resembled his cartoon character Morticia Addams.
+She attended the University of Michigan, Beaver College, and was a graduate of Butler University.
+By 1940, at the age of 21, she and her family were living in Westfield.
+She was a member of the Westfield College Club, Tennis Club and Kappa Alpha Theta Sorority.
+By April 1943 shortly after the death of Addams mother, the couple were engaged.
+On May 29, 1943 the couple were married at 4 pm in St. Paul's Episcopal Church with the Rev. Arthur Francis O'Donnell, the rector of the church, officiating.
+A small reception was held in the home of the bride-elect's parents for the relatives and immediate friends.
+The marriage ended eight years later after Addams declined to have children (she later married New Yorker colleague John Hersey, author of the book Hiroshima).

-Addams married second wife Barbara Barb (Estelle B. Barb) in 1954.
+Addams married second wife Barbara Barb (Estelle B. Barb) on November 12, 1954 in Charleston, South Carolina.
 A practicing lawyer, she "combined Morticia-like looks with diabolical legal scheming," by which she wound up controlling the Addams Family television and film franchises and persuaded her husband to give away other legal rights.
-At one point, she got her husband to take out a US $100,000 insurance policy.
+At one point, she got her husband to take out a US$100,000 insurance policy.
 Addams consulted a lawyer on the sly, who later humorously wrote: "I told him the last time I had word of such a move was in a picture called Double Indemnity starring Barbara Stanwyck, which I called to his attention."
 In the movie, Stanwyck's character plotted her husband's murder.
-The couple divorced in 1956.
+The couple were quickly divorced in October 1956.
+Barbara Barb later married Henry Hopkinson, 1st Baron Colyton.